ShorterTimlin/website/content/services.md

 ## Historical Research

-**Land and Property History and Ownership** - We provide an expert service with extensive experience of researching land, property and buildings (private, public insititutional and ecclesiastical); supporting archaeological and heritage projects and assisting with legal matters including searching for documentary evidence and researching land and propery titles.
+**Land and Property History and Ownership** - We have extensive experience of researching land, property and buildings (private, public insititutional and ecclesiastical); supporting archaeological and heritage projects and assisting with legal matters including searching for documentary evidence and researching land and propery titles.
 We can present the results of our research in any format of any length as required.
 Past experiences includes writing, editing and design two c.250 page books on the history and the modern restoration of a signifciant Gloucestershire estate.

 **Outreach and heritage projects** - We can research, create and deliver talks exhibitions and workshops on any subject and to support any project.
 THi